zamrokk/marketpulse/docs/src/deploy.md

       npx hardhat vars set DEPLOYER_PRIVATE_KEY
       ```

       On the prompt, enter or paste the value of your exported private key.
+Hardhat use its custom env var system for storing keys, we will see later how to override this on a CICD pipeline

-   1. Deploy the contract to Etherlink Testnet network:
+   1. Deploy the contract to Etherlink Testnet network specifying the `--network` option:

       ```bash
       npx hardhat ignition deploy ignition/modules/Marketpulse.ts --network etherlinkTestnet